 Judge sparks outrage for no jail time in rape sentence

 WATERTOWN, N.Y.
-(AP) — New York court officials say a judge who stoked social media outrage for sentencing a former school bus driver to probation in the rape a 14-year-old is getting “numerous vitriolic” phone calls.
+(AP) — New York court officials say a judge who stoked social media outrage for sentencing a former school bus driver to probation in the rape of a 14-year-old is getting “numerous vitriolic” phone calls.

 Jefferson County Supreme Court Judge James McClusky last week sentenced 26-year-old Shane Piche (PEE’-she) to 10 years of probation.
 Piche was required to register as a Level 1 sex offender.